-Strong roots because:
+Strong roots because of:

-- ✓ Of long historical background precursor to the museum founded in 1889. - ✓ Nature is prominent in Iceland extensive wilderness, ice and fire, lava, waterfalls, birdlife.
+- ✓ Long historical background precursor to the museum founded in 1889. - ✓ Nature is prominent in Iceland extensive wilderness, ice and fire, lava, waterfalls, birdlife.
 Small community, only 326.000 people, living on a large island, 103.000 km2, second largest in Europe. - ✓ Use of natural resources is central to the economy fisheries, hydro- and geothermal power, tourism.

-Uncertain future because:
+Uncertain future because of:

-- ✓ Of political indifference at the parliament level and the political agenda of the present government prioritizing financial cutbacks, in wake of the Global Financial Crisis 2008-2011. - ✓ Cutbacks within the public service, academic and educational sector, including strong cutbacks for museums, especially for The Icelandic Museum of Natural History.
+- ✓ Political indifference at the parliament level and agenda of present government prioritizing financial cutbacks in wake of the Global Financial Crisis 2008-2011. - ✓ Cutbacks in public service, health, academic and educational sector, including museums, especially for The Icelandic Museum of Natural History.